 Our parliamentary petition to Renationalise the NHS, scrap integrated care systems, and end PFI contracts in an effort to prevent the Health and Care Bill from becoming law topped 130,000 signatures.
-Thank you to all who signed it.
+Huge thanks to all who signed it.
 You can read the petition HERE.

 By reaching its 100,000 target, the petition led to a parliamentary debate on the Bill which took place on Monday 31st January 2022 at 6pm in Westminster Hall.
 You can watch the debate in full HERE.

 It also meant that the government had to make an official response to our petition.
 The response is extremely dispiriting, full of misdirection and dishonesty.
 You will find the Government’s statement written in blue below.
 We have responded to their claims in the darker font.

 The Government’s Response

 This government has no intention of privatising the NHS.

 Leading public health experts do not agree.
 Nor do the NHS doctors compelled to become campaigners after witnessing at the coal face privatisation’s devastating effects.
 For years, they have furnished us with evidence of just how advanced NHS privatisation is; see a sample of this below, and in other Learn More sections, including Professor Allyson Pollock’s TED talk in What the Hell is Going on?, and The Great NHS Heist documentary below our Privatisation Timeline: www.yournhsneedsyou.com.

 We firmly refute the claim that the Health and Care Bill undermines access to care or universal standards.